Did you know that dogs are considered a senior between 7 to 10 years of age?

 It is common for younger dogs with joint pain to develop arthritis as they age.

 Dogs suffering from joint pain or arthritis may limp, have stiffness in joints, have trouble getting up from a down position, climbing stairs, jumping, or walking prolonged distances.

 3. Kidney Disease Health Concerns

 The function of the kidneys may decrease as a dog ages.
 Medications used to treat other age-related ailments can cause issues with the kidneys.

-Chronic kidney failure cannot be cured, so it’s crucial owners know the signs to look for to catch the disease early and manage properly with your veterinarian.
+Chronic kidney failure cannot be cured, so owners must know the signs to look for to catch the disease early and manage it properly with your veterinarian.

 The symptoms of kidney disease are weight loss, tiredness, vomiting, loss of appetite, frequent drinking, and urinating.

 If your older dog is experiencing any of the above symptoms, blood work can confirm or rule out kidney disease.